Select Page

 Most awards specify ordinary hours of work and the days on which those hours are to be worked.
 Penalty rates usually apply to hours worked outside these hours or days.

 The federal Pastoral Award 2020 applies to all national system employers in the dairy industry.
-The Pastoral Award 2020 provides for ordinary hours of work to be averaged over 152 hours over 4 consecutive weeks.
+The Pastoral Award 2020 provides for ordinary hours of work to be an average of 38 hours per week over 4 consecutive weeks.

 Hours of work and federal industrial laws